-The non-essential, also known as dispensable amino acids, can be excluded from a diet, and the human body is capable of synthesizing these amino acids using only the essential amino acids.
+The non-essential, also known as dispensable amino acids, can be excluded from a diet.
+The human body can synthesize these amino acids using only the essential amino acids.
 For most physiological states in a healthy adult, the above nine amino acids are the only essential amino acids.
 However, amino acids like arginine and histidine may be considered conditionally essential because the body cannot synthesize them in sufficient quantities during certain physiological periods of growth, including pregnancy, adolescent growth, or recovery from trauma.

-Although there are twenty amino acids required for human protein synthesis, humans can only synthesize about half of these required building blocks; this is because humans and other mammals only have the genetic material required to synthesize the enzymes found in the biosynthesis pathways for non-essential amino acids.
+Although there are twenty amino acids required for human protein synthesis, humans can only synthesize about half of these required building blocks.
+Humans and other mammals only have the genetic material required to synthesize the enzymes found in the biosynthesis pathways for non-essential amino acids.
 There is likely an evolutionary advantage behind removing the long pathways required to synthesize essential amino acids from scratch.
-By losing the genetic material required to synthesize these amino acids, and relying on the environment to provide these building blocks, these organisms can reduce energy expenditure, especially during the replication of its genetic material.
+By losing the genetic material required to synthesize these amino acids and relying on the environment to provide these building blocks, these organisms can reduce energy expenditure, especially while replicating their genetic material.
 This situation provides a survival advantage; however, it also creates a dependency on other organisms for the essential materials needed for protein synthesis.

 The classification of essential and nonessential amino acids was first reported in nutritional studies done in the early 1900s.
 One study (Rose 1957), found that the human body was capable of staying in nitrogen balance with a diet of only eight amino acids.
 These eight amino acids were the first classification of essential amino acids or indispensable amino acids.
 At this time, scientists were able to identify essential amino acids by conducting feeding studies with purified amino acids.
 The researchers found that when they removed individual essential amino acids from a diet, the subjects would be unable to grow or stay in nitrogen balance.
 Later studies found that certain amino acids are "conditionally essential," depending on the subject's metabolic state.
 For example, although a healthy adult may be able to synthesize tyrosine from phenylalanine, a young child may not have developed the required enzyme (phenylalanine hydroxylase) to perform this synthesis, and so they would be unable to synthesize tyrosine from phenylalanine, making tyrosine an essential amino acid under those circumstances.
 This concept also appears in different disease states.
 Basically, deviations from a standard healthy adult's metabolic state may place the body in a metabolic state that requires more than the standard-essential amino acids to be nitrogen balance.
 In general, the optimal ratio of essential amino acids and nonessential amino acids requires a balance dependent on physiological needs that differs between individuals.
 Finding the optimal ratio of amino acids in total parenteral nutrition for liver or kidney disease is a good example of different physiological states requiring different nutrient intakes.
 Therefore, the terms "essential amino acid" and "nonessential amino acids" may be misleading since all amino acids may be necessary to ensure optimal health.

 During states of inadequate intake of essential amino acids such as vomiting or low appetite, clinical symptoms may appear.
 These symptoms may include depression, anxiety, insomnia, fatigue, weakness, growth stunting in the young, etc. These symptoms are mostly caused by a lack of protein synthesis in the body because of the lack of essential amino acids.
-Required amounts of amino acids are necessary for the production of neurotransmitters, hormones, growth of muscle, and other cellular processes.
+Required amounts of amino acids are necessary to produce neurotransmitters, hormones, the growth of muscle, and other cellular processes.
 These deficiencies are usually present in poorer parts of the world or elderly adults with inadequate care.

 Kwashiorkor and marasmus are examples of more severe clinical disorders caused by malnutrition and inadequate intake of essential amino acids.
-Kwashiorkor is a form of malnutrition characterized by peripheral edema and result from a diet with insufficient protein but adequate carbohydrates.
+Kwashiorkor is a form of malnutrition characterized by peripheral edema, dry peeling skin with hyperkeratosis and hyperpigmentation, ascites, liver malfunction, immune deficits, anemia, and relatively unchanged muscle protein composition.
+It results from a diet with insufficient protein but adequate carbohydrates.
 Marasmus is a form of malnutrition characterized by wasting caused by inadequate protein and overall inadequate caloric intake.